-GS1 has been strong in product identification for many years - but GS1 identification keys have been designed to serve use cases that are primarily driven by the needs of supply chains (and traditionally are most relevant from manufacturer to checkout).
-In the 21st century, that's not enough.
+The GS1 system was originally designed in the early 1970s and has evolved to serve the needs of supply chains and is most relevant from manufacturer to checkout.
+In today's connected world, where consumers and business partners' expectations are informed by everyday experiences online, GS1 needs to make a step change into the future.
 As a result of this standard, it is possible to represent GS1 identification keys consistently within Web addresses as well as within barcodes containing Web addresses, such that a single identification approach can support both product identification for supply chain applications and a link to online material for consumer and business partner interactions.
-It's this dual functionality and enormous flexibility that is currently not possible when, for example, Brand Owners embed an unstructured Web page address in a QR Code®.
+It's this dual functionality and enormous flexibility that is currently not possible when, for example, Brand Owners embed an unstructured Web page address in a QR Code[®].

-The increasing use of 2D barcodes like ISO/IEC 18004 QR Code® or ISO/IEC 16022 Data Matrix ECC 200, in addition to 1D barcodes on consumer packs, is a core driver of this work.
 Consumers routinely seek product information on the Web, especially via mobile, and manufacturers may respond to this demand by adding a second machine readable barcode to the product.
-For retail products, this is usually a QR Code®1 that encodes the address of a Web page from which product and marketing information is available.
-SmartLabel $^{\text{TM}}$ is a high-profile example of this, where Web addresses have been encoded into QR Codes® without a standardised structure.
+For retail products, this is usually a QR Code^{®1} that encodes the complete address of a Web page from which product and marketing information is available.